Birthday: February 17, 1934 (Aquarius)

 His third marriage was with Diane Millstead in 1979, which again resulted in divorce in 1989.

-He is presently married to Lizzie Spender, daughter of English poet and novelist Sir Stephen Spender, since 1990.
+He married Lizzie Spender, daughter of English poet and novelist Sir Stephen Spender, in 1990.

 During 1960s he became highly addicted to alcohol which slowly started affecting his professional as well as personal life.
 It was the reason for breakdown of his marriage with Brenda Wright and also attributed to the failure of his second marriage.
 Later he shunned alcohol for life.

-He is an avid reader since his childhood and has a collection of around twenty-five thousand books in his London house in West Hampstead.
-An accomplished landscape painter himself, he is a leading art collector whose collections include works of the likes of Charles Conder and Jan Frans De Boever.
+He was an avid reader since his childhood and has a collection of around twenty-five thousand books in his London house in West Hampstead.
+An accomplished landscape painter himself, he was a leading art collector whose collections included works of the likes of Charles Conder and Jan Frans De Boever.

-He is also a patron of music and arts.
+He was also a patron of music and arts.

 How To Cite